parthiv-dev/decentralised-trading-platform/README.md

 TODO for 4.1 Development Environment:
 - development environment setup should be clearly documented to ensure reproducibility

+MATTEO!!!

 ### Security Considerations

-- Protection against Reentrancy attacks
+- Protection against Reentrancy attacks (DONE)
-- Access control using function modifiers and role-base access where necessary
+- Access control using function modifiers and role-base access where necessary (DONE)
-- IF front-running is concern (IS IT?) => a front-running prevention e.g. through the implementation of commit-reveal schemes or similar mechanisms for sensitive operations
+- IF front-running is concern (IS IT?) => a front-running prevention e.g. through the implementation of commit-reveal schemes or similar mechanisms for sensitive operations (NOT DONE)

+As mentioned in section on the [TradingPlatform Contract](#tradingplatform-contract), we protected the trading platform against **reentrancy attacks** by making use of OpenZeppelin's [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard).

+We also implement **access control** in [PokemonCard.sol](contracts\PokemonCard.sol) by using:
--
+- the in-built `Ownable` (modifier)
+- an auxiliary mapping `_minters` which maps user addresses to bool (true = allowed to mint; false = not allowed to mint)
+- a modifier `onlyAuthorized` which check if either of the above is true for a given user

 ### Advanced Enhancements